termux/unstable-packages/README.md

 **Only for Termux installations on Android 7.0 or higher.**

-**Issue reporting is disabled: unstable package means that it is known to be problematic.**
+**Issue reporting is disabled!** Post issues to https://github.com/termux/termux-packages/issues instead and remember that packages in unstable repository are known to have problems which may not be fixed now.

 ## How to enable this repository